ax-skr/Seeker-Streaks/README.md

 ⏱ Full test time: ~40 seconds

-If testing outside a Seeker device, the Android APK is available in the **Releases** section.
+If testing outside a Solana Seeker device, the Android APK can be downloaded from the Releases section.

+Note: Wallet connection requires the native Solana Mobile Seed Vault wallet available on Solana Seeker devices.

 ---